 - 1. Go to the Network page. - 2.
 Choose Computers and Virtual Machines from the views selector. - 3.
 Select the group that you want from the left-side pane.
 All computers from the selected container are displayed in the right-side pane table. - 4.
 Select the check boxes of computers for which you want to change the installation settings. - 5.
-Click the and choose Reconfigure client - 6.
-Select one of the following actions:
+Click the S Tasks button at the upper side of the table and choose Reconfigure client. - 6.
+Select one of the following actions: - Add.

-- Add.
 Add new modules besides the existing ones. - Remove.
 Remove specific modules from the existing ones. - Match list.
 Match the modules installed with your selection. - 7.
 Select the modules and roles which you intend to install or remove on the target endpoints.